 We're Going to Wyoming & Idaho

-For the almost 4,000 Japanese Americans from Oregon and southern Washington living in close quarters in what was little more than a renovated stockyard, accurate information was critical.
-As in the other assembly centers, and later in the relocation camps, the community newspaper, often little more than a few mimeographed sheets of paper, was a vital supplement to what regional and national news was available to the internees.
+Almost four thousand Japanese Americans from Oregon and southern Washington lived in close quarters at the Assembly Center, which was little more than a renovated stockyard.
+Accurate information was important for those who were detailed there, and the community newspaper—often little more than a few mimeographed sheets of paper—was a vital element of the regional and national news that was available to them.

-Under the direction of editor-in-chief Yuji Hiromura, the staff of the Evacuazette covered the activities and news in the Portland Assembly Center as they would have in any other small city.
-Published twice weekly from May 19 until August 25, 1942, the Evacuazette included articles about camp statistics, interviews with prominent camp personalities, announcements about hygiene and health, social news, and a sports page that covered the camp’s sports teams.
-Each issue also contained an editorial that often served as a motivational piece to help raise camp spirits.
+Under editor-in-chief Yuji Hiromura, the staff of the Evacuazette covered the activities and news in the Portland Assembly Center as they would have in a small city.
+Published twice weekly from May 19 until August 25, 1942, the Evacuazette included articles about camp statistics, interviews with camp personalities, announcements about hygiene and health, social news, and a sports page that covered the camp’s sports teams.
+Each issue also contained an editorial that often served to help raise camp spirits.

-Despite a vow in an early issue that the paper would “maintain its pledge as an independent free press; for, to, and by the people," there were publication restrictions on the paper’s contents.
-News or editorials related to the war or politics were not published, and Japanese script or vocabulary was also restricted.
-To insure that the staff of the Evacuazette did not violate these guidelines, a government public relations specialist was assigned to review and approve each issue.
+Despite a vow in an early issue that the Evacuazette would “maintain its pledge as an independent free press; for, to, and by the people,” there were restrictions on the newspaper’s contents.
+News or editorials related to the war or politics were not allowed, nor were Japanese characters or language.
+To ensure that the staff of the Evacuazette did not violate the guidelines, a government public relations specialist reviewed and approved each issue.

 Evacuazette.
 Portland, Ore.: May 19–August 25, 1942.